-If you’re the regular kind of shopper, chances are you’ll inevitably feel indecisive when confronted with all the available options out there.
-This goes true when trying to choose a metal lathe as well as there are just too many brands and models in the market.
-To make things easier for you, we’ve narrowed down your options by coming up with this buying guide containing our quality suggestions.
+If you’re like most folks, the chances are you’ll inevitably feel indecisive when confronted with all the available options out there when buying a new tool - especially one that's expensive.
+This is all too true when trying to choose a metal lathe as well, as there are just so many metal lathes on the market.
+To make things easier for you, we’ve narrowed down your options by producing this article, comparing all the top choices, eliminating the guesswork.

 So, how do you exactly determine which machine is right for you?
 Here are the top three factors to consider before making your buying decision.

 How big are your metal turning projects?
 The answer to this question will determine the two important specifications that your equipment needs to have – swing over distance and distance between centers.

 Swing over distance (SOD) is the maximum diameter of the workpiece that can be handled by the machine.

 On the other hand, the distance between centers (DBC) is the maximum length of the material that the machine can accommodate.
 Before buying, be sure to check out these two capacities to ensure that the product you choose can handle the size of your metal turning projects.